Odinic Rite: Beliefs

 The Odinic Rite defines Odinism as the natural religion of the peoples of Northern Europe.
-It has been characterised as a white supremacist organisation and describes itself as a "folkish" group, which it states centres on a stance that includes "racial preservation and promotion", and to "have as many healthy children as is practical".
+It describes itself as a "folkish" group, which it states centres on a stance that includes "racial preservation and promotion", and to "have as many healthy children as is practical".
 It asserts that "nationality is biological, not geographical", further stating that "It is hardly possible to overestimate the damage that the destruction of racial and national identity has caused, to both people and the environment."

 They only allow white members and discourage mixed-race relationships, stating that while this was not a stance taken by heathens prior to Christianisation, this is a necessary precaution in the modern age to maintain "racial integrity" and to prevent "crossed allegiances".
 The group further draws analogies between invasive species and immigrants, stating that the latter threaten the survival of the white population.
 It defines right and wrong as follows:

 That which fulfils Nature, benefits the race as a servant of Nature, and benefits Odinism as a vehicle for the evolution of the race, is good; that which does not is bad.
 That which truly seeks and secures this good is right; that which does not is wrong.

 The Odinic Rite encourages its members to live their lives according to the "Nine Noble Virtues" and the "Nine Charges".
 The list of noble virtues (Courage, Truth, Honour, Fidelity, Discipline, Hospitality, Self-Reliance, Industriousness, and Perseverance) is attributed to either John Yeowell (a.k.a.
 Stubba) and John Gibbs-Bailey (a.k.a.
 Hoskuld), members of Odinic Rite; or alternatively to Stephen Flowers (writing as 'Edred Thorsson'), at the time member of the Asatru Free Assembly.

 While the group nominally identifies as a religious organisation that is not political, the worldviews held by the group have been identified as belonging to the extreme-right based on their racial nationalism.
 It is noted, however, that this terminology wouldn't necessarily be used by members of the group.